HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

 2. Improves Accuracy
 3. Reduce Training Time

-In the following, we follow several blogs to list of feature engineering procedures.
+In the following, we follow several blogs to list of feature engineering procedures [[Ashish Bansal]][Need for Feature Engineering in Machine Learning], [[Reinhard Sellmair]][How to handle correlated Features?].
 The steps include:

 ### A. Remove zero standard deviation features.